Baddeley's model of working memory: Biology/neuroscience

 There is much evidence for a brief memory buffer, as distinct from the long term store.
 The phonological loop seems to be connected to activation in the left hemisphere, more specifically the temporal lobe.
 The visuo-spatial sketchpad activates different areas depending on task difficulty; less intense tasks seem to activate in the occipital lobe, whereas more complex tasks appear in the parietal lobe.
 The central executive is still a mystery, although it would seem to be more or less located in the frontal lobes of the brain.
 The episodic buffer seems to be in both hemispheres (bilateral) with activations in both the frontal and temporal lobes, and even the left portion of the hippocampus.
 In terms of genetics, the gene ROBO1 has been associated with phonological buffer integrity or length.

 Validity of the model

 The strength of Baddeley's model is its ability to integrate a large number of findings from work on short-term and working memory.
-Additionally, the mechanisms of the slave systems, especially the phonological loop, has inspired a wealth of research in experimental psychology, neuropsychology, and cognitive neuroscience.
+Additionally, the mechanisms of the subsystems, especially the phonological loop, have inspired a wealth of research in experimental psychology, neuropsychology, and cognitive neuroscience.

 However, criticisms have been raised, for instance of the phonological-loop component, because some details of the findings are not easily explained by the original Baddeley and Hitch model, including the controversy regarding the 7±2 rule.

 The episodic buffer is seen as a helpful addition to the model of working memory, but it has not been investigated extensively and its functions remain unclear.